Veirt/next/CONTRIBUTING.md

 # Contributing

-**If you have any questions or concerns, please reach out to CameronCT directly via cameron@keyma.sh or GNiK#8129 on Discord.
+**If you have any questions or concerns, please reach out to CameronCT directly via GNiK#8129 on Discord.**

 ### Table of Contents